This article describes exciting weekend getaways from Los Angeles! Enjoy!

 Keep in mind you can bike the entire length of Huntington Beach and connect to Newport Beach.
 On the harbor, you can rent kayaks, paddleboards, and Duffy electric boats.

-Ideal for: Couples looking for a romantic getaway, sailing/yachting fans, beach loves, people who want to fine dine
+Ideal for: Couples looking for a romantic getaway, sailing/yachting fans, beach lovers, people who want to fine dine

 Driving Time: 1 hour (45 miles)